openintegrationhub/openintegrationhub.github.io/docs/Getting Started/LocalInstallationGuide.md

 }
 ```

-The timer component is used to trigger flows on a provided interval, while the code component executes the code that was provided by the flow creator.
+The code component is a powerful tool that can run any node.js code provided through the flow definition.
+It is a quick and easy way to generate, manipulate, and output data, especially for testing and debugging purposes.

-In order to add those components, visit the web ui (`web-ui.localoih.com`) and navigate to the `Components` section.
+In order to add this component, visit the web ui (`web-ui.localoih.com`) and navigate to the `Components` section.

 <p align="left">
   <img src="https://raw.githubusercontent.com/openintegrationhub/openintegrationhub.github.io/master/assets/images/menu.png" alt="Sublime's custom image" width="150"/>